luxleaks/luxleaks.github.io/source/blog/en/2017-06-07-pourvoi-cassation.html.md

 ---
 title: " Appeal to higher court, an ongoing process"
 subtitle: "The file of the cassation appeal has been submitted.
-Judgment expected in a few months."
+Hearing on Novemver 23, 2017."
 author: Antoine's support committee
 lang: en
 ---